MoeraOrg/moeraorg.github.io/overview/difference.md

 publishing platforms, like WordPress, into Moera should be as easy as installing a plugin.

-Obviously, the standard API makes easy to create a gateway between Moera and any other social network, centralized or decentralized.
+Obviously, the standard API makes it easy to create a gateway between Moera and any other social network, centralized or decentralized.

 ### Simple technologies

 Moera API is a thin layer over the standard HTTP protocol.
 Moera did not create any special low-level protocol for decentralized storage, mesh networks or message brokers.
 This makes it easy to implement the API, integrate into existing systems and host at any server.
-And makes client software simple as well.
+And makes client software simpler as well.

 Blockchain is a great tool for decentralization.
 But storing all data in a blockchain is costly, so not really achievable without compromising